potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 }
 ```

-Rust `enum` is an union type which contains precisely one of the listed options:
+Rust `enum` is an union type which contains precisely one of the specified alternatives:

 * Either a `Null`,
 * or a `Bool` with a single `bool` value,